bclover/real-world-functional-programming-book/gitbook/part8/isomorphisms.md

 If a thing can change into something different, but then change back, then those two things are isomorphic.

-Examples are JSON.
+One example is JSON.
 You can have a JSON string that turns into a JSON Object via `JSON.parse`, but then can turn back into the exact same string again via `JSON.stringify`.
 In working with legacy systems such as [XML SOAP](https://en.wikipedia.org/wiki/SOAP) we'll often convert those large XML structures to JSON, and then back again to XML SOAP.
 If you're familiar with the [Memento Design Pattern](https://en.wikipedia.org/wiki/Memento_pattern), it's kind of like that.

 If you're building a game and want to save it, you'll typically implement the Memento design pattern to create a small `Object` that represents the game as it is right now, and then write that to disk as a file, and possibly sync to a cloud server as well.
 When loading the game, that `Object` has all the information you need to load the correct level, character stats, and place in the story the player should resume at.